The UNESCO-protected islands of Vega, just south of the Arctic Circle, is named one of the world’s top undiscovered island gems.

 The Vega Islands have also received the Sustainable Tourism certification, a quality label awarded to destinations that work systematically to reduce the environmental impact of tourism while maintaining a high-quality experience for visitors, as well as preserving the destination’s history, character and nature.

 Go hiking or cycling and enjoy the islands’ special atmosphere, whether it be heavy storm clouds or bright, sunny summer evenings.
-Hire a boat and explore the coastline, maybe even cast a line – fishing in the sea, rivers and lakes is popular among locals.
+Hire a boat and explore the coastline, maybe even cast a line – fishing is popular among locals.
 And what better way to end the day than spending the night in an old fisherman’s cabin?

-At Nes The World Heritage Exhibition and The Lånan Exhibition give an insight into the Unesco status and the unique industry with eggs and eider down production – in a true fisherman’s environment.
-Other attractions include Vega Church in Gladstad, a wooden church dating from 1864, and the war memorial at Ylvingen, where you can explore remains of bunkers and tunnels from WWII.
+At Nes The World Heritage Exhibition and The Lånan Exhibition give an insight into the UNESCO status and the unique industry with eggs and eider down production, in a true fisherman’s environment.
+Other attractions include Vega Church in Gladstad, a wooden church dating from 1864, and the war memorial at Ylvingen, where you can explore remains of bunkers and tunnels from World War II.

 Many places follow sustainable principles, but being certified as a sustainable destination is an honour few qualify for.
 It takes years of work demonstrating their lasting commitment to providing the best possible experiences for their guests, while keeping the negative impact of tourism to a minimum.
 In addition, the destination must work to continually improve its business practices and relations with the local community, whilst safeguarding their natural and cultural assets, history and traditions.

 The boat leaves from Nes at the island Vega.More

 The Museum is situated in a wharfsie building at Nes, and documents the islanders’ unique tradition and their…More

 We offer sailing adventures on the fjords and amidst the islands – sea kayaking, fishing, rock climbing…More